JessWinn/Houndshark-Mitogenomics/README.md

 11. Make and save length summaries with the length and alignment locations of each alignment to use for the partition files.
 ***[Alignment files and length summaries are in "Data".]

-## STEP 5: Substitution saturation and data partitioning
+## STEP 5: Substitution saturation and _a priori_ partitioning

 ### STEP 5.1: Test for nucleotide saturation.

 1. Perform two-tailed tests to examine the degree of nucleotide substitution saturation (Xia et al., 2003) for each gene as well as each codon position of the 13 PCGs, 13PCGs_NT and 13PCGs_rRNAs_NT, taking into account the proportion of invariant sites as recommended by Xia and Lemey (2009), in DAMBE v.7.2.141 (Xia, 2018).
+Use
-2. Visually inspect substitution saturation by plotting the number of transitions (s) and transversions (v) versus divergence.
+3. Visually inspect substitution saturation by plotting the number of transitions (s) and transversions (v) versus divergence.
 Divergence is based on genetic distances derived from the Kimura two-parameter (K2P or K80) substitution model (Kimura, 1980).
 The K80 substitution model accommodates transition/transversion rate.
 Bias and the ‘K80 distance’ is expected to increase linearly with divergence time.
+See: https://www.researchgate.net/publication/232048505_Assesing_substitution_saturation_with_DAMBE for a more detailed tutorial.

  ### STEP 5.2: Construct 10 partition nexus files, two for dataset 1, six for dataset 2 and two for dataset 3.